quintans/goSQL/README.md

 ### Converter approach

-Another approach is to use the tag `converter:"aName"` on the struct field and register on translator the converter, that implements the `db.Converter` interface.
+Another approach is to use the tag `sql:"converter=aName"` on the struct field and register on translator the converter, that implements the `db.Converter` interface.

 This approach is less powerful than the previous one because we will not be able to use in search criterias.
 On the other hand it allows a cleaner model and we don't have to worry about the raw data coming from the database.